Stage lighting: History

 The earliest known form of stage lighting was during the early Grecian (and later the Roman) theaters.
 They would build their theatres facing east to west so that in the afternoon they could perform plays and have the natural sunlight hit the actors, but not those seated in the orchestra.
 Natural light continued to be utilized when playhouses were built with a large circular opening at the top of the theater.
 Early Modern English theaters were roofless, allowing natural light to be utilized for lighting the stage.
-As theaters moved indoors, artificial lighting became a necessity and it was developed as theaters and technology became more advanced.
-At an unknown date, candlelight was introduced which brought more developments to theatrical lighting across Europe.
+As theaters moved indoors, artificial lighting using candles and oil lamps supplemented the use of natural light via windows and shutters.
+Key developments in lighting technologies and practices were developed alongside the scenic stage in Italian Court Theatres by architect designers such as Bastiano da Sangallo (1481-1551), Sebastiano Serlio (1475-1554), Leone di Somi (1527-1592) and Angelo Ingegneri (1550-1613).
+Renaissance lighting techniques (including the use of darkness) were developed across Europe and detailed clearly in the writings of two architects, the Italian (Nicoló)Nicola Sabbattini (1574-1654) and the German Joseph Furttenbach (1591-1667).

-While Oliver Cromwell was ruling Britain, all stage production was suspended in 1642 and no advancements were made to English theaters.
+In England following the Civil War all stage production was suspended in 1642 and no advancements were made to English theaters.
 During this theatrical famine, great developments were being made in theaters on the European mainland.
 Charles II, who would later become King Charles II witnessed Italian theatrical methods and brought them back to England when he came to power.
 New playhouses were built in England and their large sizes called for more elaborate lighting.
 After the refurbishing of the theaters, it was found that the "main source of light in Restoration theaters to be chandeliers" which were "concentrated toward the front of the house, and especially over the forestage".
 English theatres during this time used dipped candles to light chandeliers and sconces.
 Dipped candles were made by dipping a wick into hot wax repeatedly to create a cylindrical candle.
 Candles needed frequent trimming and relighting regardless of what was happening on-stage because "they dripped hot grease on both the audience and actors".
 Chandeliers also blocked the view of some patrons.